TariqAHassan/alsek/docs/guided_tour.md

 message.ttr
 # Output: 0

-# UUID which descended from this message
+# UUIDs which descended from this message
 message.descendant_uuids
 # Output: None